xykid1986/serverclientsyncup/README.md

 ![Alt text](demo-snapshot.png?raw=true "Demo")

 Use keys A/W/S/D to move the ball of client 1, UP/DOWN/LEFT/RIGHT arrows keys to move the ball of client 2.
-You can also click on the panel of client 1 and client 2 to the ball to where it is clicked.
+You can also click on the panel of client 1 and client 2 to move the ball to where it is clicked.

 You can tune the FPS in BallPanel.java and network delay in MessageService.